SmithEcophysLab/biol43506350_spring2025/notes/notes_2025.01.21.md

 			5. traits and processes at ecosystem scales (pg.
 293-296)

 ## Homework
-- Read von Caemmerer and Farquhar (1981).
+- Read Reich (2014).
 The full citation and link can be found in the [readings](../readings) folder.
-	- complete reading feedback for Reich (2014)
+	- complete reading feedback

 ## In-class notes